-The new age of cryptocurrencies is booming than most could imagine and like every emergence of a succeeding development, many want to get involved with it.
-However, this can be difficult especially if the aim is to get rid of you.
-Cryptocurrencies’ main agenda has been to exclude the middlemen who this time is the central banks.
+The new age of cryptocurrencies is booming more than most could imagine, and like every emergence of a succeeding development, many want to get involved with it.
+However, this can be difficult, especially if the aim is to get rid of you.
+Cryptocurrencies’ main agenda has been to exclude the middlemen, who, this time, are the central banks.

-Even with the promised threats of the fall of digital coin made by the central banks while trying to protect their operations, the online digital currencies have swiftly scaled up at the financial institutions watch.
+Even with the promised threats of the fall of digital coins made by the central banks while trying to protect their operations, online digital currencies have swiftly scaled up at the financial institutions’ watch.
 It has thus become impossible for them to ignore the new era of virtual money.

-HOW EMERGENCE OF DIGITAL COINS HAS AFFECTED GUARDIANS OF OFFICIAL MONEY
+HOW THE EMERGENCE OF DIGITAL COINS HAS AFFECTED GUARDIANS OF OFFICIAL MONEY

-From the introduction of financial tech, central banks have perceived it as a financial terrorism from the risks they pose to their operations as guardians of the official money.
-Central banks have acted as regulators over the money supply for years until the development of crypto money which has attracted their clients thus reducing their control as the overseer of the money supply.
-The digital money is overseen on a distributed ledger as opposed to the conventional banking system where all operations are maintained within the banking systems.
+Since the introduction of financial tech, central banks have perceived it as financial terrorism from the risks they pose to their operations as guardians of the official money.
+Central banks have acted as regulators over the money supply for years until the development of crypto money, which has attracted their clients, thus reducing their control as the overseer of the money supply.
+Digital money is overseen on a distributed ledger as opposed to the conventional banking system, where all operations are maintained within the banking systems.

-Though many most central banks take solace for it as a fad, the cryptocurrencies have really accelerated in their prominence as of 2017, making these central banks concerned about their future.
-With central banks controlling the prices or the units of quantity of the fiat currencies, the digital coins supersede this fact and are not in command of a certain entity.
-Being self-dependent the worth of the currencies are what are dictated by its markets as stated on the distributed ledger and do not pose for any instances of hacking.
+Though many most central banks take solace in it as a fad, cryptocurrencies have really accelerated in their prominence as of 2017, making these central banks concerned about their future.
+With central banks controlling the prices or the units of the quantity of the fiat currencies, the digital coins supersede this fact and are not in command of a certain entity.
+Being self-dependent, the worth of the currencies is what is dictated by their markets as stated on the distributed ledger and does not pose any instances of hacking.

-The financial stability of the digital coins is another factor that financial institutions are quite uncertain whether to go all in, or just watch from afar.
+The financial stability of digital coins is another factor that financial institutions are quite uncertain about whether to go all in or just watch from afar.
 They believe that these digital coins don’t have a longer lifespan as compared to the fiat currencies they deal with.
-Currently, financial institutions believe that the implications of lacking the financial stability and lack of an overseer apart from the Blockchain technology would be farfetched.
-The financial institutions believe that with the emergence of a bubble, like the in 2008, the cryptocurrencies would be crumbling down.
-For the year 2017, the Bitcoin has been very fluctuating though by gaining value, this might be against all the worries of these financial institutions.
+Currently, financial institutions believe that the implications of lacking financial stability and lack of an overseer apart from Blockchain technology would be farfetched.
+The financial institutions believe that with the emergence of a bubble, like in 2008, the cryptocurrencies would be crumbling down.
+For the year 2017, Bitcoin has been very fluctuating, though by gaining value.
+This might be against all the worries of these financial institutions.

-All these aside, financial institutions will still want a piece of where the money goes and some banks have already started showing interest while others are actually running trials to achieving the use of these cryptocurrencies.
-The People’s Bank of China is a great example of banking that are adopting the new wave where it has created a virtual coin whereby it makes fake transactions with some financial institutions in the country to study their digital coin.
-The European Central Bank together with the Bank of Japan have launched a joint research to try and assess the possible use of a distributed ledger in their transactions.
+All these aside, financial institutions will still want a piece of where the money goes, and some banks have already started showing interest while others are actually running trials to achieve the use of these cryptocurrencies.
+The People’s Bank of China is a great example of banking that is adopting the new wave where it has created a virtual coin whereby it makes fake transactions with some financial institutions in the country to study their digital coin.
+The European Central Bank, together with the Bank of Japan, have launched joint research to try and assess the possible use of a distributed ledger in their transactions.
 The Dutch Central Bank has internalized the Blockchain technology and has created its own cryptocurrency but only for internal use within the bank so that they could better understand how the digital coins work.

 WAYS IN WHICH BANKS CAN ADOPT CRYPTOCURRENCY

-So the question on how can banks adopt the cryptocurrencies begs.
-The guardians of the official money have not only noted the momentum made by the digital currency but are now making efforts to penetrate this ecosystem.
-Some experts have expressed their concerns about the readiness of financial institutions adopting and regulating cryptocurrencies claiming that they are not ready at all to be in such a position to regulate or even indulge in the currencies.
-But the need to level up to the financial trends is a thing financial institutions are in a haste to achieve and they are using two methods as described below.
+So the question of how banks can adopt cryptocurrencies begs.
+The guardians of official money have not only noted the momentum made by the digital currency but are now making efforts to penetrate this ecosystem.
+Some experts have expressed their concerns about the readiness of financial institutions to adopt and regulate cryptocurrencies claiming that they are not ready at all to be in such a position to regulate or even indulge in the currencies.
+But the need to level up to the financial trends is a thing financial institutions are in haste to achieve, and they are using two methods as described below.

 Adoption or introduction of a digital currency

-Banks have opted to take the digital currency head-on by adopting the Blockchain technology in their operations.
-Having the digital currencies in their transactions keeps them relevant and in the trend ensuring that most of their customers would definitely stick with them.
+Banks have opted to take digital currency head-on by adopting Blockchain technology in their operations.
+Having digital currencies in their transactions keeps them relevant and in the trend, ensuring that most of their customers would definitely stick with them.
 Depending on their choice of operations, banks have two ways around this.

 To begin with, some financial institutions have opted to add cryptocurrencies as another payment method.
 Banks can choose a digital coin they want to use, though most would prefer Bitcoin due to its popularity among many customers.
-For example, The Norwegian Skandianbanken, the largest online bank in Norway has formulated a means where its customers can now add their Bitcoin wallet.
+For example, The Norwegian Skandianbanken, the largest online bank in Norway, has formulated a means by which its customers can now add their Bitcoin wallet.

-Secondly, banks can opt to introduce their own cryptocoins.
-Being on an openly distributed ledger, banks use the Blockchain technology to introduce their own coin that they would offer their customers, either under Bitcoin, Litecoin, Ethereum or whatever digital wallet of their choice that their customers would use.
-This would streamline the payment mechanisms for institutional purposes ensuring that it is in the same currency.
+Secondly, banks can opt to introduce their own crypto coins.
+Being on an openly distributed ledger, banks use Blockchain technology to introduce their own coin that they would offer their customers, either under Bitcoin, Litecoin, Ethereum, or whatever digital wallet of their choice that their customers would use.
+This would streamline the payment mechanisms for institutional purposes, ensuring that it is in the same currency.

-Recently joined by Barclays, Canadian Imperial Bank of Commerce, Credit Suisse, MUFG, HSBC and State Street USC is a digital cash instrument that is asset-backed that was designed to be used by global institutional financial markets.
-It comes with major currency variants of the Euro, British Pound, US Dollar, Swiss franc etc. where it is convertible upon the corresponding fiat currency upon request.
-If one wishes to spend their wealth in USC, the expenditure will be paired to its equivalent in the fiat currency.
+Recently joined by Barclays, Canadian Imperial Bank of Commerce, Credit Suisse, MUFG, HSBC, and State Street USC is a digital cash instrument that is asset-backed that was designed to be used by global institutional financial markets.
+It comes with major currency variants of the Euro, British Pound, US Dollar, Swiss franc, etc., where it is convertible upon the corresponding fiat currency upon request.
+If one wishes to spend their wealth in USC, the expenditure will be paired with its equivalent in the fiat currency.